MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 >
 > Only users with *global administrator* role can register using *Azure AD* account.
 If you do not have this role, you can try to [find global administrator](troubleshooting.md#how-to-find-global-administrator-for-your-organization) for your organization to help you register.

+> [!NOTE] Individual accounts are being deprecated so please use Company when registering for Collaborate.

 ## How to register

 1. Navigate to the [Partner Center Directory](https://partner.microsoft.com/dashboard/directory).